-Dell Technologies Present ‘Planet Voices’: A Sustainability Initiative By Rashi Entertainment With Ricky Kej, Resounding Success In Delhi | www.lokmattimes.com
+Dell Technologies present ‘Planet Voices’: A sustainability initiative by Rashi Entertainment with Ricky Kej, resounding success in Delhi | www.lokmattimes.com

-New Delhi (India), August 16: On 12th of August 2023, Delhi got thrilled to witness a never seen before live music concert with renowned maestro Ricky Kej @3 times Grammy Award Winner, who also won over 100 awards across 20 countries.
+New Delhi [India], August 15: On 12th of August 2023, Delhi got thrilled to witness a never seen before live music concert with renowned maestro Ricky Kej @3 times Grammy Award Winner, who also won over 100 awards across 20 countries.

 This musical night has witnessed 90 Minutes of world class integration of LEDs, Light Sound, and Symphony Band among jam packed audience who pledged for a “Green Earth, Clean Earth”.